Geographical usage of television: African networks and stations

-Despite being the most economically advanced country on the continent, South Africa did not introduce TV until 1976, owing to opposition from the apartheid regime.
-Nigeria was one of the first countries in Africa to introduce television, in 1959, followed by Zimbabwe (then Rhodesia) in 1961, while Zanzibar was the first in Africa to introduce colour television, in 1973.
+Despite being the most economically advanced country on the continent, South Africa did not introduce TV until 1975, owing to opposition from the apartheid regime.
+Nigeria was one of the first countries in Africa to introduce television in 1959, followed by Zimbabwe (then Rhodesia) in 1961, while Zanzibar was the first in Africa to introduce colour television, in 1973.
 (Tanzania itself did not introduce television until 1994).

-The main satellite TV providers are the South African Multichoice DStv service, and the predominantly French language Canal Horizons, owned by France's Canal Plus.
+The main satellite TV providers are the South African MultiChoice DStv service, and the predominantly French language Canal+ Afrique, owned by France's Canal+.

 Asian networks and stations

-In Asia, television has traditionally been state-controlled, although the number of private stations is increasing, as is competition from satellite and cable television.
+In Asia, television has traditionally been state-controlled, although the number of commercial television channels are increasing, as its competition currently goes from streaming television.
 Japan's NHK is a non-commercial network similar to the BBC, funded by a television license fee, and has more editorial independence over news and current affairs than broadcasters like India's state-run Doordarshan or China's China Central Television (CCTV).

 In Malaysia, television was dominated by Radio Televisyen Malaysia (RTM), a government-owned agency, from 1963 until 1984.
 From 1984, however, private television stations started emerging, with TV3 being the only private broadcaster for ten years until the introduction of MetroVision, which was operated between 1995 and 1999.
-As of December 2013, there are 5 private stations and 3 government-owned ones in the country.
-Even though TV Alhijrah and WBC has begun broadcasting in recent years, RTM and Media Prima still controls most of the free-to-air television market.
-Free-to-air television in Singapore is currently monopolised by MediaCorp, with 8 channels broadcast there.
+Even though TV Alhijrah began broadcasting, RTM and Media Prima still controls most of the free-to-air television market.
+Free-to-air television in Singapore is currently monopolised by Mediacorp, with 6 channels broadcast there.

 From 2000 onwards, India also encouraged new private stations.
-Star TV, which is based in Hong Kong, has expanded to other areas in Asia recently.
-The number of private broadcasters are indeed increasing in some countries; as of 2013, for example, Indonesia has 10 private national networks compared to having just one before the introduction of RCTI.
+Star TV, which was based in Hong Kong, expanded to other areas in Asia.
+The number of commercial broadcasters are indeed increasing in some countries; as of 2024, for example, Indonesia has 31 national commercial television networks compared to having just one before the introduction of RCTI.

-Satellite and cable television is relatively new in Asia, but is a growing industry.